2001 NATO Article 5 contingency: September 12 resolution

-On the evening of September 11, 2001, NATO's Secretary General, the Baron Robertson of Port Ellen, contacted United States Secretary of State Colin Powell with the suggestion that declaring an Article 5 contingency would be a useful political statement for the alliance to make in response to the attacks earlier that day.
+On the evening of September 11, 2001, NATO's Secretary General, George Robertson, contacted United States Secretary of State Colin Powell with the suggestion that declaring an Article 5 contingency would be a useful political statement for the alliance to make in response to the attacks earlier that day.
 Powell indicated the United States had no interest in making such a request to the alliance, but would look favorably on such a declaration were NATO to independently initiate it.

 NATO professional staff were divided as to whether the September 11 attack constituted a violation of Article 5, and during deliberations on September 12, objections were also raised by the diplomatic delegations of several member states.
 Germany suggested it was too soon to discuss the possibility of military action.
 The Netherlands and Belgium sought to water down the language of the draft resolution being circulated, ultimately delaying its adoption by several hours.
 Norway attempted to distance itself from the measure altogether.

 The final resolution, unanimously adopted by the North Atlantic Council on September 12, was a compromise that only contingently invoked Article 5, dependent on a later determination that the attacks had originated from abroad.
 According to the final text of the declaration, "if it is determined that this attack was directed from abroad against the United States, it shall be regarded as an action covered by Article 5 of the Washington Treaty".